SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's comparison with existing MoE kernel design

 Megatron-LM also implements $\mathrm{TEGroupedMLP}$\footnote{ \url{https://github.com/NVIDIA/Megatron-LM/blob/610a75ef3a4a80c2ce2da436c19244e5362978d4/megatron/core/transformer/moe/experts.py\#L746}} which launches 4 CUDA streams to execute a list of GEMM (without contiguously-packed inputs, and without a persistent tile scheduler).
 In this case, each expert independently launches a new GEMM kernel leading to ``bubbles'' on the CUDA streams.
 This leads to underutilization of the GPU resources.
-We empirically find that $\mathrm{TEGroupedMLP}$ runs slower slower than $\mathrm{GroupedMLP}$ and so we use $\mathrm{GroupedMLP}$ across all benchmarks.
+We empirically find that $\mathrm{TEGroupedMLP}$ runs slower than $\mathrm{GroupedMLP}$ and so we use $\mathrm{GroupedMLP}$ across all benchmarks.

-\item \textbf{DeepGEMM} \citep{deepgemm} design a Grouped GEMM kernel for contiguously-packed inputs.
-They also don't implement any other fusion for SM90 (Hopper) BF16 Grouped GEMM.
+\item \textbf{DeepGEMM} \citep{deepgemm} designs a Grouped GEMM kernel for contiguously-packed inputs.
+They also don't implement any other fusion for both SM90 (Hopper) and SM100 (Blackwell) BF16 Grouped GEMM.
 DeepGEMM specializes more on distributed training with expert parallelism \citep{deepep2025}, and it is common to launch a separate all2all kernel \citep{lepikhingshard} which is then followed by a contiguous Grouped GEMM.
 DeepGEMM SM90 BF16 kernel also assumes that each expert receives a multiple of $\tileM$ tokens as it does not implement the TMA tensor descriptor online update during the Grouped GEMM computation.
-DeepGEMM's BF16 GEMM on SM90\footref{footnote:deepgemm} also does not employ Ping-Pong scheduling. \end{itemize}
+DeepGEMM's BF16 GEMM on SM90 also does not employ Ping-Pong scheduling.
+DeepGEMM's varlen-$\mathbf{M}$ grouped GEMM usually uses tile shape (128, 256, 64) for both Hopper and Blackwell GPUs, while \Algname~often picks (256, 256, 64) with 2-CTA MMA for Blackwell GPUs.
+DeepGEMM does not use CLC persistent tile scheduler for grouped GEMM on Blackwell GPUs while \Algname~often adopts CLC persistent tile scheduler on Blackwell. \end{itemize}

 Additionally, ScatterMoE and MoMoE are both implemented in Triton \citep{triton} for the ease of development at the expense of losing full programmability of the asynchronous compute and memory IO of Hopper and Blackwell GPUs \citep{nvidia2022_h100,nvidia2022_gb200}.
 For example, they cannot implement fine-grained control of asynchronous load and store during the GEMM's epilogue.
 They also cannot overlap MMA with heavy epilogue operations using Ping-Pong scheduling.
 It becomes increasingly important to overlap IO operations in epilogue when the GEMM computations are small in size (as in the case of fine-grained MoEs) to achieve high GPU utilization.